tedaky/memory-game/README.md

 1. Run `npm i` from the Terminal window to install Node Modules.
    1. Should be run for you at container creation.

+If you'd like Angular VSIcons and they are not appearing you can toggle them with the VS Code Command Palette `>Icons: Toggle Angular Preset (Workspace Level)`

 ### Serving

 Using a Terminal window.